How To Complete the FAFSA

 Editorial Note: This content is based solely on the author's opinions and is not provided, approved, endorsed or reviewed by any financial institution or partner.

 If you want to learn how to complete the FAFSA, this ultimate guide to complete the FAFSA will teach you everything you need to know.

 What is the FAFSA?
 The FAFSA, or Free Application for Federal Student Aid, is a form that all students complete to get financial aid for college.
 The U.S. Department of Education administers the FAFSA and determines how much financial aid you can qualify for.

 Both parents and students must complete the FAFSA, if the student is considered a dependent.
-When completing the FAFSA, you will be asked for financial information about you and your family.
+When completing the application, you will be asked for financial information about you and your family.

 Top Picks For Private Student Loans

 - Student loans available to graduate, bachelors and associates degrees

 - Deferment and forbearance options may be available

 - Grace period for graduate students: 9 months